Thermotank Ltd: The Punkah Louvre

 In 1922, Alexander William Stewart invented and patented the Punkah Louvre after many experiments.
 Prior to the introduction of the Punkah Louvre, the mechanical delivery of air to a space was made through ducting which terminated in a grill or louvre.
 To ensure this was achieved without undue noise and discomfort, the velocity of the air was no greater than 4 to 8 feet per second.
 Stewart’s Punkah Louvre, in addition to becoming one of the most ubiquitous objects of the 20th century, allowed air to be delivered at speeds of between 30 and 50 feet per second.
 Moreover the louvre’s nozzle allowed the air to be directed within a certain radius by hand.
-The Punkah Louvre was manufactured in three types each suited to a particular kind of delivery.
+The Punkah Louvre was manufactured in three types, each suited to a particular kind of delivery.
 In basic terms, it could control the flow of air and direct it within a certain radius.

-The Punkah Louvre was fitted in ships, aircraft, trains and buildings the latter including in the Chrysler Building, New York, The Savoy Hotel, London, the Meiji Insurance Building, Tokyo, House of Assembly, Cape Town and the British Museum, London.
+The Punkah Louvre was fitted in ships, aircraft, trains and buildings—the latter including the Chrysler Building, New York, The Savoy Hotel, London, the Meiji Insurance Building, Tokyo, House of Assembly, Cape Town and the British Museum, London.
 They were also fitted in the airship Graf Zeppelin.
 The Thermo-Reg Louvre was a development of the Punkah Louvre where the output temperature could be controlled at the louvre.

 1939-45.
 During World War Two about one million Thermotank Punkah Louvres of various types were supplied, of which fifty thousand were for aircraft.
 Fifty thousand Admiralty type fans were supplied for naval vessels and approximately 1500 heating, ventilating and air conditioning systems were installed in merchant vessels and 600 in warships.
 About 450 miles of trunking was manufactured as well as ventilating fans for coal mines, underground railways and refrigerated food stores.
 Amongst ‘secret’ projects were the Battle Headquarters of the North African Campaign and the Mulberry Project for D Day.
 By 1945, Thermotank equipment had been fitted in more than 50 million tons of shipping, in large numbers of trains and aircraft, and in many famous public buildings.
 Offices and works were opened in London, Liverpool and Newcastle.

 By 1946, in addition to offices and works in the UK, Thermotank had offices in Montreal and Johannesburg.

 In 1950, Iain Maxwell Stewart (1916-1985), son of William Maxwell Stewart, took over as Managing Director of Thermotank Ltd.